d12frosted/elpa-mirror/gnu/consult-readme.txt

   • Disabled `nil'

-  A safe recommendation is to leave automatic immediate previews enabled in general and disable the automatic preview only for commands, where the preview may be expensive due to file loading.
+  A safe recommendation is to leave automatic immediate previews enabled in general and disable the automatic preview only for commands where the preview may be expensive due to file loading.
+Internally, Consult uses the value of `this-command' to determine the `:preview-key' customized.
+This means that if you wrap a `consult-*' command within your own function or command, you will also need to add the name of /your custom command/ to the `consult-customize' call in order for it to be considered.

   ┌────
   │ (consult-customize